ubc/profile-cct/readme.txt

 To display filtering/searching controls on the archive page you'll need to modify your taxonomy.php template and archive.php (or archive-profile_cct.php) in your theme folder and include the line <?php do_action("profile_cct_display_archive_controls"); ?> where you want the controls to appear.
 The plugin will function fine without this but it won't be as easy for your users to search/filter/browse profiles.

+In addition, you may want to customize the search results page for profile_cct posts and only display the_excerpt() in the loop (the_excerpt() will output the list view as set on the profile settings page)

+See the examples folder for examples of these theme modifications

-For further flexibility you can use the [profilelist] and [profile] shortcodes to display profiles anywhere on a site.
+For other uses you can use the [profilelist] and [profile] shortcodes to display profiles anywhere on a site.

 = [profilelist] shortcode =